pytexas/2023/content/sponsors/why-sponsor.md

 # Why Sponsor
 ---

 The PyTexas Conference is an annual gathering of Pythonistas put on by the PyTexas Foundation.
-We’re excited to announce that we will be returning on April 1 & 2, 2023 to the Austin Central Public Library in Austin, TX.
+We’re excited to announce that we will be returning on April 1 and 2, 2023, to the Austin Central Public Library in Austin, TX.
 This event is 100% community organized and is funded through the generosity of our sponsors.

 ## About the PyTexas Foundation and PyTexas Conference